DrunkTeam/Radiomics/README.md

 # Radiomics
-Detection k27m mutation in glioms in the brain
+Detection k27m mutation in glioms of the brain stem.

 ## Team
 - Ninel Yunusova